 Stories

 Shy no more: I’ve got stories to tell.
-Tales from the trails, from the places I’ve been and places I love, about my people, about fire and resilience, about home, and about things I’ve decided to make up.
+Tales from the trails, from places I’ve been and places I love, about my people, about fire and resilience, about home, and about things I’ve decided to make up.
 I’ve broken them into categories, hoping it’ll be easier to find what you’d like to read.
 Thanks for indulging me and please enjoy.